SourinDeyUW/AIM-Lab-Automation/README.md

 **Current Challenges**

+**Current Challenge**

 1. Find the exact coordinates of GO(Graphene Oxide), Quartz, Kapton.

+        GO Coordinates : (3,3)--->(9,9), step size .5, .5.
+It worked well.
+        Kapton Coordinates: under research.
+        Quartz: under research.

 2. Calibrate the Laser power and monitor if patterning is done properly or not.
+(Solved).

+        laser_power.power=((power_in_csv_file-2.7979)/0.4639)/1000
+        This equation is used to calibrate the laser power, because the machine LightHouse Photonics doesn't exactly delivers the power         which it shows up in it's display.
+Some power loss occurs during propagation.

 3. Run experiments on many points of a sample to monitor time-out issues from ESP 300 (motion controller) and solve them if it shows up.
+ (Time out issues solved)

 # Stage 1
 1. Populate Data on a csv file with random data.
 The csv file contains 4 Features: Laser Power, Laser Exposure Time, Pressure      and Gas.
 Each of the 4 features have some ranges except the discrete feature Gas. </br>
    The file is located in AIM-Lab-Automation/initial experiment.ipynb. </br>